robinweser/fela/docs/guides/UsageWithAngular2Dart.md

-# Usage with Angular 2 and TypeScript
+# Usage with Angular 2 and Dart

 Fela was always designed with React in mind, but is **not** bound to React by default.
 To use it with Angular 2 and Dart you just need to install the normal Fela library.

+:bangbang: **CURRENTLY NOT WORKING DUE TO PROBLEMS WITH JS BRIDGE** :bangbang:

 ## Example Project